ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Changed my mind on how to separate modules, so I deleted some of the pages I had.
 Struggling to grasp the most effcient way to go about this, but I'm making progress.
 Hopefully it turns out well

+### Day 60: August 20, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Had a bit of a breakthrough understanding how class methods work, had an easier time implementing delete and checkoff functions.
+Made a simple sort function to sort tasks by priority